ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-footer/README.md

 Sibling theme for `gatsby-theme-catalyst-core` which adds a basic site footer using latent component shadowing.
 Just a simple copyright, branding, and social links at this time.

+Control the content location using the `footerContentLocation` option in `gatsby-theme-catalyst-core`.
+Defaults to left.

 **Additional Documentation**

 [Read the docs on Github](https://github.com/ehowey/gatsby-theme-catalyst)